-Action The name of this Requirement, which could include numbering, a plain English description or some other formal specification.
+Field Action <short description=""></short> The name of this Requirement, which could include numbering, a plain English description or some other formal specification.
 If you have set autonaming and autonumbering, and you have already have some text in this field, it is over-written by the auto-counter text.
-An alias to be used for this Requirement.
-If you have set Alias autonaming and autonumbering, and you have already have some text in this field, it is over-written by the auto-counter text.
-The current status of this Requirement.
-An estimate of the difficulty in meeting this Requirement; select from: Low Medium High
+Stereotype Type in or browse for (click on the button) the name of any stereotype to be assigned to the Requirement.
+Version The version of this Requirement.
+Phase The phase of this Requirement.
+Language Click on the drop-down arrow and select the appropriate programming language, or the <none> option.</none> Filename Click on the button and select the appropriate file location for the Requirement.

-Priority The relative importance of meeting this Requirement compared to other Requirements; select from: • Low Medium • High Author The author of this Requirement.
-Key Words A set of words that could be used to index or define the subject of this Requirement. Туре The type of this Requirement, typically used as a category for the Requirement.
+Difficulty An estimate of the difficulty in meeting this Requirement; select from: • Low • Medium • High Priority The relative importance of meeting this Requirement compared to other Requirements; select from: Low Medium High Author The author of this Requirement.
+Key Words A set of words that could be used to index or define the subject of this Requirement.
+Type The type of this Requirement, typically used as a category for the Requirement.
 Possible values are defined on the 'Requirements' tab of the 'General Properties' dialog.
 This field displays a single value.
 You can click on the drop-down arrow and select a different value if necessary.
 However, be aware that you can define multiple values for this field, including stereotypes that you create or that are used in integrated or imported MDG technologies.
 You assign these multiple values using the Properties window for the selected Requirement element, in the 'Stereotype' field.
-This has two impacts on the 'Type' field: • The value displayed in the field might have been set on the Properties window, and might not be shown in the drop-down list (if it is a stereotype and not a General Type) • If you select a different value from the 'Type' drop-down list, you change only the first of the multiple values (the one displayed in the field); you do not change any of the other multiple values, which remain set Phase The phase of this Requirement.
-Version The version of this Requirement.
-Last Update Read-only field specifying when this Requirement was last changed.
+This has two impacts on the 'Type' field: The value displayed in the field might have been set on the Properties window, and might not be shown in the drop-down list (if it is a stereotype and not a General Type) If you select a different value from the 'Type' drop-down list, you change only the first of the multiple values (the one displayed in the field); you do not change any of the other multiple values, which remain set Alias An alias to be used for this Requirement.
+If you have set Alias autonaming and autonumbering, and you have already have some text in this field, it is over-written by the auto-counter text.
+Status The current status of this Requirement.
+Last Update Read-only field specifying when this

+Requirement was last changed.

 Created Read-only field specifying when this Requirement was first created.

 Notes The description of this Requirement.

-- In Requirement Management tools and texts, the characteristics of a requirement are commonly called attributes; however, in UML the term attribute refers to a different type of feature, and the Requirement characteristics are defined as properties in this Enterprise Architect documentation, the term properties is used - In a project, it might be necessary to define more information in a Requirement than is provided by the standard properties; for more information on extending the Requirement properties, see the Extend Requirement Properties topic
+- In Requirement Management tools and texts, the characteristics of a requirement are commonly called attributes; however, in UML the term attribute refers to a different type of feature, and the Requirement characteristics are defined as properties in this Enterprise Architect documentation, the term properties is used - In a project, it might be necessary to define more information in a Requirement than is provided by the standard properties; for more information on extending the Requirement properties, see the Extend Requirement Properties Help topic